jamstack/jamstack.org/README.md

 # Jamstack

-This is the small start of something.
+This is the small start of something amazing.
 The Jamstack homepage with a few lines about the concepts and the philosophy.

 Over time this will hopefully grow into a useful entry-point for learning about this new stack, sharing tools, tips and best practices as well as spreading the word.